ShalmolyMondal/IoTDG/README.md

   <img src="ExperimentalResults/metro_data_fit.png" width="300" />
 </p>

-For second method of data generation, which is the **_situation based method_**, the results demomstrated the relevant situation based data generation for IoT applications.
-We were also able to predict the next situations with an accuracy of 88%
+For second method of data generation, which is the **_situation-based method_**, the results demonstrated the relevant situation-based data generation for IoT applications.
+We were also able to predict the next situations with an accuracy of 88%.

 <p float="left">
   <img src="ExperimentalResults/TrafficDataForecast.png" width="300" />